Pop-corn-Code/TravelAgencyAPI/README.md

 Create a Laravel APIs application for a travel agency.
 Glossary
 Travel is the main unit of the project: it contains all the necessary information, like the number of days, the images, title, etc. An example is Japan: road to Wonder or Norway: the land of the ICE;
 Tour is a specific dates-range of a travel with its own price and details.
-Japan: road to Wonder may have a tour from 10 to 27 May at €1899, another one from 10 to 15 September at €669 etc. At the end, you will book a tour, not a travel.
+Japan: road to Wonder may have a tour from 10 to 27 May at €1899, another one from 10 to 15 September at €669 etc. At the end, you will book a tour, not a travel.<br>
-`Check the api documentation <a href="https://pop-corn-code.github.io/TravelAgencyAPI/public/docs">here</a>`
+Check the api documentation <a href="https://pop-corn-code.github.io/TravelAgencyAPI/public/docs">here</a>
 ## Goals
 At the end, the project should have:
 A private (admin) endpoint to create new users.
 If you want, this could also be an artisan command, as you like.
 It will mainly be used to generate users for this exercise;